toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [teller](https://github.com/tellerops/teller) - Cloud native secrets management for developers - never leave your command line for secrets.
 * [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.
 * [tresor](https://github.com/Zaphoood/tresor) - A KeePass TUI written in Go using Bubble Tea.
+* [vault-crypt](https://github.com/DeadSwitch404/vault-crypt) - Minimalist GPG-powered vault encryption for KeePassXC.
+No cloud.
+No traces.
+Just your keys, your silence, and the seal.

 ## <a name="pastebin"></a>Pastebin